 In 2015, her professional and personal life collided when her son was unexpectedly diagnosed with primary Hemophagocytic Lymphohistiocytosis (HLH) at only 9 weeks old.
 He was treated at Sick Kids in Toronto, where they were able to bring his HLH into remission.
 He has since undergone two stem cell transplants; the first in 2016 (which unfortunately resulted in graft failure), and the second in 2018.
 Thankfully, with luck and excellent care from their team at Sick Kids, her son is now thriving and well on the road of recovery.

 Stephanie joined HAC as a way to help other families touched by histiocytosis.
-She lives in the GTA with her husband and son, and she is due to welcome a daughter in spring 2019.
+She lives in the GTA with her husband and son and daughter.

 Sign up to connect and stay updated on our programming, online events, and the latest research.

 (By signing up, you agree to receive communications from Histiocytosis Association of Canada.
 You may unsubscribe at anytime.)